 - In class!
 Since we're a hybrid class, I look forward to engaging with you and the course material every week.
 Attendance is required, and not an optional component of the hybrid learning model.
 Since I value your time, I take attendance and aim to make our weekly lectures meaningful, fun, and supportive.
 Attendance counts for 10% of your final grade. - Throughout this course, I will post an Announcement every Monday with an update for the week, reminders, and support materials along with the new weekly Module.
 I'll use the Canvas Announcements feature for any new updates or events on campus.
 Be sure that you have set your Canvas notifications for the course, so you don't miss out on an important announcement/message. - Assessment of your work.
-I will respond to all of your written work in this class within one week of submitting it, sometimes longer for the 4 essays since I provide personalized messages for each student assessment.
-You will always receive feedback on your essay before your next one is due. - If you haven't submitted an assignment, you will be hearing from me in Canvas inbox.
-I will send a group message to all students who haven't submitted an assignment.
+I will respond to all of your written work in this class within one week of submitting it, sometimes longer for the larger assignments since I provide personalized messages for each student assessment. - If you haven't submitted an assignment, you will be hearing from me in Canvas.
 This is a warm reminder to complete the work, so you don't get behind.
 Please see Late Policy below.